Wednesday, July 18, 2007

 In a bowl where it is easy to knead the dough I added 3 cups of All Purpose Flour.

-I made a small well at the center of the flour mound and to it I added almost 3 and ½ Tbsp of Oil.(Even 2 tbsp of oil works fine, less the better)
+I made a small well at the center of the flour mound and to it added the oil for shortening

 Sprinkled a little salt and then added water gradually, while I mixed the flour with my hand.